Behavioral Strategies for ADHD

 Exercise!

 Exercise has been proven to help reduce ADHD symptoms.
-It works by increasing the amount of dopamine (reward neurochemical) and norepinephrine (stick-to-itiveness neurochemical) in your brain.
-In addition to keeping these brain chemicals rolling, there are other nice side effects to exercise—it can boost your self-esteem and give you a feeling of accomplishment!
+It increases your brain's dopamine (reward neurochemical) and norepinephrine (stick-to-itiveness neurochemical).
+In addition to keeping these brain chemicals rolling, exercise has other excellent side effects—it can boost your self-esteem and give you a feeling of accomplishment!

 The Reddit website and app include a subreddit called r/ADHD.
 There you’ll find advice that has helped people with ADHD.
 Of course, beware, it is the internet—so some of the advice may not be relevant or be off-base.